mdrohmann/mtocpp/README.rst

 Moreover, a tool/class named ``MatlabDocMaker`` allows to create the documentation from within MatLab.
 For Windows, Mac and Unix!

+The project is also hosted on the `Mathworks File Exchange`_.

 Rough feature list
 ==================